TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

   --lead-conf=LEAD_CONF
                         Configuration properties for leads (default: ) -v SNAPPYDATA_VERSION, --snappydata-version=SNAPPYDATA_VERSION
-                        Version of SnappyData to use: 'X.Y.Z' (default:
+                        Version of TIBCO ComputeDB to use: 'X.Y.Z' (default:
                         LATEST)
   --with-zeppelin       Launch Apache Zeppelin server with the cluster.
-It'll
-                        be launched on the same instance where lead node will be running.
+It launches in the same instance where the lead node is running.
   --deploy-root-dir=DEPLOY_ROOT_DIR
-                        A directory to copy into / on the first locator.
+                        A directory to copy into the root (/) directory on the first locator.
                         Must be absolute.
 Note that a trailing slash is handled as per rsync: If you omit it, the last directory of the --deploy-root-dir path will be created in / before copying its contents.
 If you append the trailing